morpheusgraphql/morpheus-graphql/README.md

 ### Mutations
 In addition to queries, Morpheus also supports mutations.
 The behave just like regular queries and are defined similarly:
-Just exchange deriving `GQLQuery` for `GQLMutation` and declare them separately at the `GQLRoot` definition
+Just exchange deriving `GQLQuery` for `GQLMutation` and declare them separately at the `GQLRootResolver` definition
 ```haskell
 newtype Mutation = Mutation
   { createDeity :: Form ::-> Deity